yrodiere/quarkus-quickstarts/hibernate-orm-quickstart/README.md

 - JDK 17+
 - GraalVM

-In addition, you will need either a PostgreSQL database, or Docker to run one.
+In addition, you will need either a DB2 database, or Docker to run one.

 ### Configuring GraalVM and JDK 17+